awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  You can use all the isolation levels on the Aurora primary instance\.

 On Aurora reader DB instances, parallel query applies to statements performed under the `REPEATABLE READ` isolation level\.
-Aurora MySQL versions 1\.23 and 2\.09 or higher can also use the `READ COMMITTED` isolation level on reader DB instances\. `REPEATABLE READ` is the default isolation level for Aurora reader DB instances\.
+Aurora MySQL version 2\.09 or higher can also use the `READ COMMITTED` isolation level on reader DB instances\. `REPEATABLE READ` is the default isolation level for Aurora reader DB instances\.
 To use `READ COMMITTED` isolation level on reader DB instances requires setting the `aurora_read_replica_read_committed` configuration option at the session level\.
 The `READ COMMITTED` isolation level for reader instances complies with SQL standard behavior\.
 However, the isolation is less strict on reader instances than when queries use `READ COMMITTED` isolation level on the writer instance\.

  For more information about Aurora isolation levels, especially the differences in `READ COMMITTED` between writer and reader instances, see [Aurora MySQL isolation levels](AuroraMySQL.Reference.IsolationLevels.md)\.